alphagov/re-team-manual/source/documentation/prometheus-for-gds-paas/architecture/decisions/0006-deploying-prometheus-to-private-networks-in-aws.md

 #### Consequences

-We haven't yet solved the problem of how client teams provide alert configuration to prometheus.
+We have not yet solved the problem of how client teams provide alert configuration to prometheus.

 For the moment, it is acceptable to define configuration in